dwrobel/flatcam/README.md

 11.05.2019

 - fixed issue in camlib.CNCjob.generate_from_excellon_by_tool() in the drill path optimization algorithm selection when selecting the MH algorithm.
 The new API's for Google OR-tools required some changes and also the time parameter can be now just an integer therefore I modified the GUI
+- made the Feedrate Rapids parameter to depend on the type of postprocessor choosed.
+It will be showed only for a postprocessor which the name contain 'marlin' and for any postprocessor's that have 'custom' in the name

 10.05.2019